 How long will the Chelsea transfer ban last?

-As mentioned, the transfer ban that has been imposed on Chelsea is scheduled to last for the next two consecutive registration windows.
+As mentioned, the transfer ban that has been imposed on Chelsea is scheduled to last for the next two consecutive registration windows following the verdict.

-The windows in question are the upcoming 2019 summer window and the 2020 winter window.
+The windows in question were the 2019 summer window and the 2020 winter window.
 That means they won't be able to complete transfer deals until the summer of 2020 at the earliest.

 For example, Barcelona